James Stewart (missionary): Later life

 In 1899 he succeeded Rev Alexander Whyte as Moderator of the General Assembly, the highest position in the Free Church of Scotland.

 During Stewart's later life he made many trips between Africa and Europe.
 He travelled to Lovedale in 1899, then came back to Scotland in 1900.
 He again visited Lovedale in 1901, and returned to Edinburgh in 1902.
 He then visited America in 1903, and went from there to Lovedale in 1904, then went to Cape Town in 1905.
 Looking back on his experience in Africa, Dr. Stewart realized that "but of all that the African continent contains which the civilized nations prize and want, it still remains true that the most valuable asset in Africa is the African himself.
 We cannot do without him, and, if he is wise, he will admit that he cannot do without us."
-Stewart learned to respect the African's and realized that the natives had as much to offer to him as he has to them.
+Stewart learned to respect the Africans and realized that the natives had as much to offer to him as he had to them.

 Stewart died on 21 December 1905, in Lovedale.